Event tracking

 Debugging with meta props

-Events send through metadata about the player such as their operating system and version of the game they're running.
+Events send through metadata about the player (Godot plugin docs here) such as their operating system and version of the game they're running.
 This allows you to easily debug common problems based on players' configurations.

 Meta props are also used to clearly identify players that were created as part of internal builds, i.e. test players owned by developers.
-See the docs to learn more about how Talo separates development data.
+See the docs to learn more about how Talo separates development data in the Unity package and in the Godot plugin.
 These players can be hidden from the dashboard and omitted from data exports easily using the "dev data toggle" on the dashboard.